-In the month of April, we added three more indigenous languages to the Amara language selector, and corrected the name of one.
+In the month of April, we added three more indigenous languages to Amara’s supported subtitle languages, and corrected the name of one.
 Read on to learn about Santali, Ho, Guarani and Paraguayan Guarani!

 Santali (sat) and Ho (hoc)